David Gailey: Family

+Residence

-When more Pensioner Guard families arrived at the Depot, Martelli had to vacate the cottage and return to the townsite, where he was offered Gailey’s straw hut as temporary quarters.
+When more EPG families arrived at the depot, Martelli had to vacate the cottage and return to the townsite, where he was offered Gailey’s straw hut as temporary quarters.
 Martelli kept regular correspondence with Salvado and in one letter he thanks the bishop for sending a jar of butter that he wanted to give to Gailey.
 Martelli’s correspondence reveals a high regard for Gailey.

-In 1858, Gailey and many other Enrolled Pensioner Guards in the colony contributed to the Indian Relief Fund that had been set up in England following the Indian Mutiny of 1857.
+In 1858, Gailey and many other EPGs in the colony contributed to the Indian Relief Fund that had been set up in England following the Indian Mutiny of 1857.
 Many of the EPGs had served in India with the British Army before their retirement.
 The mutiny led to the ending of the East India Company in 1858, and the establishment of the British Raj.

 In 1860 the new town of Newcastle, located around the Convict Hiring Depot, had been surveyed.
 Gailey was allocated Lot S7 of 4 acre, and purchased Lot 17 consisting of 6 acres.
 This lot was located across the road from what became the Sisters of Mercy Convent, and at the southern end of Lot 17, the Roman Catholic St John the Baptist church was erected in 1863.
 Possibly around the same time a Catholic Presbytery was built across the road from the church on Lot S19.

 During the 1860s Gailey employed four ticket-of-leave men, conducted a small school, and worked as a bootmaker.
 He offered to take in the Quinlan children, Timothy (born February 1861) and his sister Mary when their mother died while giving birth to twins.
 Their father was up north with a government party at the time.
 When their father also died the children were placed with Joseph Thomas Reilly, a prominent Catholic newspaperman and active citizen, who raised them with his own children.
 Timothy Quinlan went on to become a prominent politician and husband to Daniel Connor's daughter Teresa.

+Death

 Gailey continued to be a resident in Toodyay, dying on 18 April 1881.